Veterans benefits for post-traumatic stress disorder in the United States: PTSD C&P exam

 As noted above, the VBA almost always requires a compensation and pension examination (C&P exam), also known as a "VA claim exam", for veterans claiming service-connected PTSD.
 C&P exams are forensic mental health evaluations.
 There are two types of PTSD C&P exams: Initial and Review.
 The Initial PTSD exam must be conducted by a VA psychologist or psychiatrist certified by the VHA Office of Disability and Medical Assessment (DMA) to evaluate veterans for this purpose.

-The definition of "VA psychologist or psychiatrist" includes psychologists and psychiatrists in the private sector who conduct C&P exams for a Medical Disability Evaluation (MDE) company under contract with the VBA.
-The companies with current VBA contracts are Logistics Health, Inc. (LHI); Veterans Evaluation Services (VES); Vet Fed; and QTC (QTC in turn contracts with Magellan Health to manage their network of providers).

 The Review PTSD exam may be completed by VA or non-VA psychologists and psychiatrists.
 Clinical or counseling psychology interns, psychiatric residents, licensed clinical social workers, nurse practitioners, physician assistants, and clinical nurse specialists may also conduct review PTSD exams, although they must be "closely supervised" by a psychologist or psychiatrist.

+Medical Disability Examination (MDE) contracts

+The definition of "VA psychologist or psychiatrist" includes psychologists and psychiatrists in the private sector who conduct C&P exams for a Medical Disability Examination (MDE) company under contract with the VA.
+As of November 2024 the VA-contracted MDE companies are Optum Serve (formerly LHI), Veterans Evaluation Services (VES), Loyal Source, and Leidos QTC Health Services (QTC) (Magellan Health manages the QTC network of providers).
+MDE companies conduct about 90% of C&P exams (for all conditions, i.e., not just PTSD and other mental disorders).